 We do talk and work with voice and sound, but a lot of the work (so far) is exploration of our clown’s inner world and giving that expression through body and movement.

-The teachers I work with believe that the “clown” represents our best other self and the possibility, therefore, of practicing healthy schizophrenia.
-That “clown” emotions are the motivation for action, and clowns always say “yes”.
+The teachers I work with believe that the clown represents our best other self and the possibility, therefore, of practicing healthy schizophrenia; that clown emotions are the motivation for action, and clowns always say “yes”.

 She may sound like a drill Sargent because she uses a whistle.
 Any and all actions and responses are “right” and “welcome”, yet she always encourages a bit more.
 “Keep going and make them laugh if what you’re doing is working.
 And if it’s not, don’t give up, do something else.
 Keep trying.
 Give more, we have it to give, we are energy,” she says.
 I can tell she has the students’ best interests at heart, even if I sometimes feel annoyed with her.

-When the performance is over, this teacher first asks the public (the other clown students) and the performers what worked and why.
+When the performance is over, this teacher first asks the public (the other clown students) and the performers what worked well and why.
 She also asks about missed opportunities, when a proposal was made to the group that wasn’t picked up.
 Finally after we’ve thought it through ourselves, she offers comments.
 It amazes me how she can hold all the details of these performances in her head.
 She hardly ever takes notes.

 Both teachers are very good at what they do, and loving, caring and supportive towards the students.
 They just express it differently.

-I could go into a lot more detail about these classes, and I’m sure in some post some day I will.
+I could go into a lot more detail about these classes, and I’m sure in some day I will.
 I’m studying the content and design carefully and thinking about my own work.
-But for now, and in brief, in clown class: we play games, laugh a lot and have a ton of fun.
+But for now, and in brief, clown class: we play games, laugh a lot and have a ton of fun.
 And I while I don’t know actually how I’m growing or what I’m learning, I must be because I am exhausted after class and still thinking about things days later.